LaWebcapsule/directus9/packages/cli/readme.md

-# Directus CLI
+# DB Studio CLI

-The official Directus CLI tool.
-Allows you to connect to, and manage, any given Directus instance through the command line interface.
+The official DB Studio CLI tool.
+Allows you to connect to, and manage, any given DB Studio instance through the command line interface.

 ## Installation